 The results and data from this testing will provide us with a better understanding of interference potential from LED bulbs as they currently exist.
-Initial analysis suggests they substantially meet Part 15 limits.
+Initial analysis suggests they substantially meet the applicable Part 15 or Part 18 limits.
 It is important to note, however, that these limits high enough to create interference issues.
 Mr. Gruber emphasizes that even if an LED bulb is near the Part 15 limit, it can still be legally be sold and marketed.
 If and when interference occurs, the burden falls on operator to correct problem.
 While this rule may work on a case-by-case basis for a small or limited number of sources, it is not practical should many bulbs in several houses be contributing to a wide spread problem.